 Helpful Programs Available to Improve Vision

 Prevent Blindness also offers the following programs to help save children’s sight:

 Regular eye exams throughout our lives are important and having good vision can improve our self-esteem, school, career and more.
-Contact Shofner Vision Center online to schedule a comprehensive exam or call (615) 340-4733.
+Schedule your eye exam today.